 Many law firms claim to have brain injury experience.
-However, those who suffer from traumatic brain injury (TBI) need to work with attorneys who possess the degree of medical and legal knowledge necessary to fully represent them.
+However, those who suffer from traumatic brain injury (TBI) need to work with a New Jersey traumatic brain injury lawyer who possess the degree of medical and legal knowledge necessary to fully represent them.

-People who suffer from TBI know there are specific medical specialists who have the training and knowledge necessary to help their patients recover from the injury.
-These medical professionals include neuropsychologists, neurologists, occupational therapists and cognitive therapists.
-Likewise, accident victims suffering brain injuries need the services of a lawyer who has been trained and has experience with representing brain injury survivors or their families.
+People who suffer from traumatic brain injuries know there are specific medical specialists who have the training and knowledge necessary to help their patients recover from the injury.
+These medical professionals include neuropsychologists, neurologists, occupational therapists, and cognitive therapists.
+Likewise, accident victims suffering from brain injuries need the services of a traumatic brain injury lawyer who has been trained and has experience with representing brain injury survivors or their families.

 Brain injuries do not affect only the patient.
 They also have a profound impact upon the entire family.
-Family members deserve to hire a law firm with partners and associates that possess that understanding.
-More importantly, the hired lawyers need to have an understanding of the challenges ahead for the family and not just the patient.
-These challenges are medical, economic and social.
+Family members deserve to hire a brain injury law firm with partners and associates that possess that understanding.
+More importantly, the hired brain injury lawyers need to have an understanding of the challenges ahead for the family and not just the patient.
+These challenges are medical, economic, and social.

-To discuss any emergent brain injury with Steven Benvenisti of Davis, Saperstein & Salomon, P.C., please contact us today.
-We can provide a consultation at one of our New Jersey or New York offices or at your home or the hospital – whichever is most convenient.
+To discuss your brain injury personal injury lawsuit with Steven Benvenisti of Davis, Saperstein & Salomon, P.C., please contact us today.
+Our New Jersey brain injury lawyers can provide a consultation at one of our many New Jersey offices, New York offices, at your home or the hospital – whichever is most convenient.
 We can also meet by phone or online.
 Our consultations are always free and confidential.

 As the Centre for Neuro Skills notes: